DrClamson/handwriterApp/cran-comments.md

 0 errors | 0 warnings | 1 note

+checking CRAN incoming feasibility ...
+[3s/12s] NOTE
+  Maintainer: ‘Stephanie Reinders <srein@iastate.edu>’

+  New submission

-* This is a new release.
+* This is a new release